cauldronio/cauldron-deployment/README.md

     ```
     If you are running it for localhost, you need to be root (append `-K` to the previous command and it will ask for your password)

-- **`build_images.yml`**.
-If you don't have the images for the Cauldron web server and the Mordred worker in the target computer, you will need to build them:
+- **`configure_cauldron.yml`**.
+If you don't have the images for the Cauldron web server and the Mordred worker in the target computer, you will need to build them.
+This playbook also create the configuration for the server, create a docker network (`network_cauldron` by default) and a docker volume (`cauldron_volume` by default)
     ```bash
-    $ ansible-playbook build_images.yml
+    $ ansible-playbook configure_cauldron.yml
     ```
     It builds the Dockerfile inside `cauldron` and `mordred` that are in this repository.